top of page

 What Are Leatherjackets and Chafer Grubs?

-Leatherjackets are the larvae of Crane Flies/Daddy long legs, often mistaken for large, dark worms.
+Leatherjackets are the larvae of crane flies, often mistaken for large, dark worms.
 They live underground and feed on grass roots and stems during autumn and winter.
-Chafer grubs are the larvae of chafer beetles, creamy white with brown heads, and they also damage lawns by eating roots.
+Chafer grubs are the larvae of chafer beetles.
+They are creamy white with brown heads and also damage lawns by eating roots.

-Both pests weaken grass by cutting off its nutrient and water supply, leading to brown patches and thinning turf.
+Both pests weaken grass by cutting off its nutrient and water supply.
+This leads to brown patches and thinning turf.
 Birds and animals digging for these larvae can worsen the damage by uprooting the grass.

 Chafer grubs & fully grown Chafer beetles